Transportation Manager: Job Description, Duties and Salary

 Transportation managers are also known as traffic managers, fleet managers, or freight coordinators.
 Employers of transportation managers include freight companies, manufacturers, warehousing organizations, and government agencies.
 Most transportation managers have bachelor's degrees.
 Transportation managers utilize their communication, problem-solving, and time management skills to deliver products according to customer requirements.

 A transportation manager ensures that shipments into or out of an organization are handled quickly, safely, and within budget constraints.
-This might include oversight of transportation equipment and personnel operated by an organization, or coordinating with an outside company that provides freight services.
+This might include oversight of transportation equipment and personnel operated by an organization.
+These professionals might also coordinate with outside companies that provides freight services.
 Familiarity with shipment options, legal issues, government regulations, and safety procedures is required, as is knowledge of geography, mathematics, and computer applications.

 Transportation managers ensure that customer problems are researched and corrected.
 They're responsible for staying current with various regulations including those related to hazardous shipments, employee safety, and freight classifications.
 Maintenance, repair, and replacement of shipping equipment or vehicles is also directed by the transportation manager.

 According to the U.S. Bureau of Labor Statistics (BLS) transportation managers are included in the broader occupation category of transportation, storage, and distribution mangers (www.bls.gov).
-In May 2012, this classification of managers earned a median hourly wage of $39.34, while the median yearly salary was $81,830, per the BLS.
-In California, the state that employed the highest number of transportation, storage, and distribution managers, the average annual salary was $91,400.
-The metropolitan area employing the highest number of these managers was the Los Angeles area, where workers earned an average of $87,720 per year.
+In May 2013, this classification of managers earned an average hourly wage of $43.86, while the average yearly salary was $91,220, per the BLS.
+In California, the state that employed the highest number of transportation, storage, and distribution managers, the average annual salary was $93,390.
+The metropolitan area employing the highest number of these managers was the Los Angeles area, where workers earned an average of $90,780 per year.

 Related to Transportation Manager: Job Description, Duties and Salary